 3 Connecticut's Guidelines for Educator Evaluation state that each teacher, through mutual agreement with his/her evaluator, will select 1 but no more than 4 goals/objectives for student growth.
-The SEED model requires two SLOs for every teacher in each academic year.
+The Oxford School District Evaluation Plan requires two SLOs for every teacher in each academic year.